C3S/collecting_society_docker/README.rst

 Maintenance After c3s.ado.repertoire Update
 --------------------------------
 Some changes in the container setup require a rebuild of the whole system.
-Best is to move the actual ``c3s.ado.repertoire`` directory to another name and make a fresh clone of the ``c3s.ado.repertoire`` repository.

 Update the environment as usual::